Siddigalla-Divyasree/Forest--Fire--Detection--using-CNN/README.md

     launcher.py train [-h] -data DATASET -prop PROPORTION -freeze FREEZE [-epochs EPOCHS] [-batch BATCH_SIZE]

-##### Fine tuning

-MODEL_PATH is the path to a pre-trained model, this must be a file containing wieghts + architecture.
-LEARNING_RATE can be specified, its default value is 0.001 (0.01 is used when training and is the default value of the optimizer we used).

-    launcher.py tune [-h] -model MODEL_PATH [-lr LEARNING_RATE] -data DATASET -prop PROPORTION -freeze FREEZE [-epochs EPOCHS] [-batch BATCH_SIZE]

 ##### Perform a prediction

     launcher.py predict [-h] -path IMAGE_PATH -model MODEL_PATH